Robert Matthews (religious figure): Mount Zion

+Later life and death

-Upon his release from prison later in 1835, Matthews traveled through Ohio, and on 9 November of that year he paid a visit to Joseph Smith under the pseudonym "Joshua the Jewish Minister."
+Upon his release from prison later in 1835, Matthews traveled through Kirtland, Ohio.
+On 9 November of that year, he paid a visit to Joseph Smith under the pseudonym "Joshua the Jewish Minister."
 The two discussed resurrection and reincarnation.
 Matthews claimed to be both God and the reincarnation of the apostle Matthias; he also said he was a literal descendant of Matthias, and that transmigration of the soul typically went from father to son.
 False rumors circulated that Matthews had joined the Mormons, but in fact his meeting with Smith ended with the two prophets denouncing each other as Satanic.

 At one point, Matthews was committed to a hospital for the insane in New York.
 He is reported to have died in Iowa Territory in 1841.